CAE profit falls 11% on higher expenses

-(Reuters) - Canada’s CAE Inc (CAE.TO) reported a 11.4% fall in quarterly profit on Wednesday, as the world’s largest civil aviation training company was hit by higher expenses.
+Aug 14 (Reuters) - Canada’s CAE Inc reported a 11.4% fall in quarterly profit on Wednesday, as the world’s largest civil aviation training company was hit by higher expenses.

 The company said net income attributable to shareholders fell to C$61.5 million ($46.26 million), or 23 Canadian cents per share, in the first quarter of fiscal year 2020 ended June 30, 2019, from C$69.4 million, or 26 Canadian cents per share, a year earlier.